 - Project Stakeholder Management (introduced in PMBOK 5th edition)

-Mind map below shows a brief introduction to each of these knowledge areas –
+The mind map below shows a brief introduction to each of these knowledge areas –

 Click on the image to open in a new window.